 PACSCL and its member institutions work to expand knowledge of our cultural foundations, legacies, and issues by preserving essential documentation in their care and encouraging its use in education, lifelong learning, and advanced research.

-PACSCL was formed in the mid-1980s as a vehicle for collaborating on an exhibition of library treasures, Legacies of Genius, to share some of its documentary riches with a broader public.
-Its next project was a four-year collaborative effort to make member collections more accessible through projects such as a $4 million cataloging initiative funded by The Pew Charitable Trusts.
-When PACSCL was organized as a 501(c)(3) corporation in 1994, it described its mission as “to provide support to special collections libraries for educational, cultural and historic purposes.”
+PACSCL was formed in the mid-1980s as a vehicle for collaborating on an exhibition of library treasures, Legacies of Genius.
+PACSCL was incorporated in 1993 and organized as a 501(c)(3) corporation in 1994, at which time it described its mission as “to provide support to special collections libraries for educational, cultural and historic purposes.”

-The strategic planning process has arisen out of a recognition that in order to continue to serve its members and to strengthen support from its members and external stakeholders, PACSCL must have a clear mission, a vision flowing from that mission, an awareness of the challenges and opportunities facing it, and both long-range goals and strategic objectives.
-To that end, members engaged in self-study through a questionnaire and series of discussions at quarterly meetings in 2001, and in a day-long retreat concentrating on PACSCL’s future in January 2002.
-Preparations for this day were carried out by a consultant in conjunction with the Executive Committee.
-Subsequently, the consultant worked with the Executive Committee and with the full Board to assess the organization’s response to the ideas generated at the retreat and to prepare for the creation of a strategic plan.
+The strategic planning process has arisen out of a recognition that to continue to serve its members and to strengthen support from its members and external stakeholders, PACSCL must have a clear mission, a vision flowing from that mission, an awareness of the challenges and opportunities facing it, and both long-range goals and strategic objectives.
+Prior rounds of strategic planning occurred in 2001-2002 and in 2013-2015.